 How is infertility treated?

 Infertility treatment often begins with infertility medications or hormone therapy designed to help regulate the fertility cycle.
-If these steps fail or are not appropriate, other treatments like surgery, in vitro fertilization (IVF) or intrauterine insemination (IUI) may also be used by our team in charge of Dr. David Adler.
+If these steps fail or are not appropriate, other treatments like surgery, in vitro fertilization (IVF) or intrauterine insemination (IUI) may also be used by our team in charge of Dr. David Adler and Dr. Aliese Smith.
 IVF and IUI have success rates ranging from about 20 percent to about 40 percent.